Vern Countryman

-Vernon Countryman (May 13, 1917 – May 2, 1999), was a professor at Harvard Law School and social critic who was an expert on bankruptcy and commercial law.
+Vernon Countryman (May 13, 1917 – May 2, 1999) was an American legal scholar at Harvard Law School who was an expert on bankruptcy and commercial law.

 Early years and education

 Vern Countryman was born in Roundup, Montana.
 His father, Alexander Countryman, was the under sheriff of Musselshell County and his mother, Carrie Harriman, a homemaker.
 The family moved to Longview, Washington, where Vern excelled at high school athletics and was class president both his junior and senior years.

 In 1939, he was graduated with a B.A. in political science from the University of Washington and was inducted into Phi Beta Kappa.
 In 1942, he graduated from the University of Washington Law School, where he was president of the Washington Law Review editorial board (overlapping with Donald R. Colvin).

 On November 9, 1940, he married Vera Marie Pound (July 19, 1917 – December 2, 1994), with whom he had two daughters: Debra Green and Kay Briggs.
 Like Vern, Vera was born in a small town in Montana (Washoe) and had moved to Longview, Washington, with her family.